On the final limit of a transition matrix: Introduction

-A square matrix $P = (p_{i j})$ is called (\textit{right}) \textit{stochastic} when all its entries $p_{i j} \ge 0$ are non-negative and all its row sums are equal to one.
-Thus the row sum norm of $P$ equals one.
+Hereby the off-diagonal entries of $A$ are the \textit{conditional intensities} of the Markov process.
+It is well known that, hereby, the transition matrix is \textit{row stochastic}, i.e. all its entries are nonnegative and all its row sums are equal to one.
+Analogously one defines a \textit{column stochastic} matrix.
+Hence we have

-\begin{lem} For a right intensity matrix $B$ its transition matrix $\exp(t B)$ is stochastic, hence a bounded function in $t \in \mathbb{R}$. \end{lem} \begin{proof} The product $A B$ of any matrix $A$ with $B$ has vanishing row sums.
-Therefore $B^n$ has vanishing row sums for all $n \in \mathbb{N}$.
-Hence the partial sums